DANCE-Lab/DANCE-Wiki/docs/fnirs_protocols/fnirs_calibration_and_recording.md

 4. Begin the Stroop task.
 The game should guide the child through the task.
 Do NOT interrupt the game or interact with the child.

+5. Browse the live data tabs while recording.
+You will be able to see line plots of data from each electrode, a 3-D representation of brain activity, a schematic of the active optodes, and a tab showing live acceleromter data.
+- You may need to calibrate the accelerometer tab.
+There is a circle at the bottom of the page.
+You must orient this align with the direction the participant's head is facing
+- You can toggle the sensitivity of the measures in the 3-D representation to better see activity changes in the participant's brain during data collection
+- **If you do not see the accelerometer tab**, this means you must edit the configuration.
+On the "edit" configuration page, there is an accelerometer box that must be checked for accelerometer data to record.